andrew/ultimate-awesome/README.md

 - [awesome-switching](https://github.com/deapplization/awesome-switching) - Switching from the *pple ecosystem to Windows / Linux / Android or BSD.
 - [awesome-mojo](https://github.com/ego/awesome-mojo) - Awesome Mojo🔥.
 - [collective-ai-tools](https://github.com/hanishrao/collective-ai-tools) - Search across curated tools, MCP servers, prompts, skills, and trending repos, one query, every corner of the ecosystem.
+- [awesome-made-by-chinese](https://github.com/JN-H/awesome-made-by-chinese) - A collection of amazing open source projects that were made and mainly contributed by Chinese developers.I call it the high-star club.
 - [awesome-leetcode](https://github.com/kiranpalsingh1806/awesome-leetcode) - A curated list of awesome Leetcode problems, algorithms and data structures.
 - [awesome-helix](https://github.com/npupko/awesome-helix) - A curated list of awesome Helix editor resources, plugins, themes, and tools.
 - [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.